omakoleg/co-famo/README.md

  - `define(name, builder)` - define new abstract factory.
 No build and create here
  - `define([name, name2, name3], ... )` - define new factory with aliases.

+Parameter name could specify `parent`, it will be used to populate paramenters before current factory.
+Object with those data will be used as `this` for current builder
+ - `define('child_name > parent_name', ... )` - define new factory with aliases.
+ - `define(['child_name > parent_name', 'child2 > parent2'], ... )` - define new factory with aliases.

 #### Attributes
  - `attributes(data)`
  - `attributes(data, traits)` - generate object using builder function